EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

 # WhatTheNote
 ---

-## About the Project
-WhatTheNote is a full-stack application that transforms PDF documents into interactive, AI-powered knowledge bases.
+A full-stack application that transforms PDF documents into interactive, AI-powered knowledge bases.
 It leverages state-of-the-art LLMs for summarization, querying, and content cleanup, providing a seamless experience for document management and exploration.

----

 ## Features
 - 📄 **PDF Upload & Extraction**: Upload PDF files and extract their content.